-You can insert images in the body of your help center knowledge base articles.
-When you insert images, they are added as attachments to the article.
+You can insert images in the body of your help center knowledge base articles and content blocks.
+When you insert images, they are added as attachments.
 Large images are automatically resized to fit the width of the article.

 To insert an image in an article

 - In help center or Guide Admin, create a new article or edit an existing article.